hyryel/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 InstantiateAndSpawn(NetworkObject networkPrefab, ulong ownerClientId = NetworkManager.ServerClientId, bool destroyWithScene = false, bool isPlayerObject = false, bool forceOverride = false, Vector3 position = default, Quaternion rotation = default)
 ```

-Looking at the parameters, we can see it defaults to the server as the owner, ensures that the instantiated `NetworkObject` won't be destroyed if the scene is unloaded, is not spawned as a player, has a `forceOverride` parameter, and provides a way to set the position and rotation of the newly instantiated `NetworkObject`.
+Looking at the parameters, we can see it defaults to the server as the owner, ensures that the instantiated `NetworkObject` won't be destroyed if the scene is unloaded, is not spawned as a Player, has a `forceOverride` parameter, and provides a way to set the position and rotation of the newly instantiated `NetworkObject`.

 The `forceOverride` parameter, when set to true, will use the override whether you're running as either server or host.